M2WindRunner/CDDGNet/README.md

 3. Please determine the optimal settings for the series of hyperparameters in the code based on your specific use case and training environment.

 4. Moving forward, I will focus on the development and application of large models in the field of computer vision.
-Please look forward to my upcoming work, where I will be the second author, at my new institution.
+Please look forward to my upcoming work ( I am the second author of this paper ) , at my new institution.

 5. A bug occurred while uploading the "untils" folder.
 Please rename the "until" folder in the repository to "utils" and then run the code.